Communities of the Aerotropolis Atlanta area about the impact of freight and logistics to the local economy.

 Number of Months of Study

-The primary goal of our outreach efforts will be to educate, inform and involve the public as to the purpose and progress of the FCP by highlighting local issues, technical considerations, and potential impacts.
+To better understand our purpose and the impact of freight movement throughtout the Aerotropolis region, we created an informative video to empower those that live work and play in this area.
+We are hopeful that this educational video will foster opportunities to support our outreach efforts where the goal is to to educate, inform and involve the public as to the purpose and progress of the FCP by highlighting local issues, technical considerations, and potential impacts.

 Call Us Today: